June 15, 2020

 When a customer shops in your store, they might abandon the cart for some reason.
 This gives you a chance to remind them to return and complete their purchase.
 For that, we feel that Birchbox’s abandoned cart email is on point!

 Instead of choosing a salesy approach that can be off-putting for customers, they craft a simple message and also cross-promote their other products.
 This gives their customers an extra incentive to come back and complete the purchase.

+Coupon codes are one of the best strategies you can implement for your eCommerce.
+With the right code, you can get people to click and immediately purchase something from your store.
 This is how West Elm nailed it!
 The brand incorporated their coupon code right at the top and allowed customers to explore their products below.

 Image Source: West Elm

 Also, they have a beautiful synchronization of imagery, text, and message – ready to entice any home interior enthusiast, all at once!

 People love curated emails as it gives them the time to see your opinion of what you consider to be the top 10 products in the market.
 Remember, you are trying to give them the impression that you are a leader, and this is one way to do it.